Revenue Recognition of Grants and Contracts by Not-for-Profit Entities

-*Due Process DocumentsOn August 3, 2017, the FASB issued proposed Accounting Standards Update, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
-The due date for comment letters ended on November 1, 2017.
+Due Process DocumentsOn August 3, 2017, the FASB issued proposed Accounting Standards Update, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.
+The due date for comment letters was on November 1, 2017.

 - Download the proposed Accounting Standards Update, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made.

-- Read the FASB in Focus which summarizes the proposed Accounting Standards Update.
+- Read the FASB in Focus which summarizes the proposed Update.

 - Read the press release on the proposed Update.

 - Read comment letters on the proposed Update.

 *Decisions Reached at Last Meeting (February 14, 2018)The Board redeliberated the amendments in the proposed Accounting Standards Update, Not-for-Profit Entities (Topic 958): Clarifying the Scope and the Accounting Guidance for Contributions Received and Contributions Made, and made the following decisions: